Tropical Storm Mujigae (2009): Meteorological history

 Early on 8 September 2009, the Joint Typhoon Warning Center reported that an area of convection had persisted about 340 km northwest of Manila in the Philippines.
 The disturbance had a broad low-level circulation center with convection starting to consolidate and was developing along the monsoon trough in favorable conditions.
 Later that day both the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) and the Japan Meteorological Agency (JMA) reported that the disturbance had become a tropical depression with PAGASA assigning the name of Maring to the depression as the low-level circulation center became more developed.
 The next morning, the JTWC designated the tropical depression as 14W after the system had rapidly consolidated with deep convective bands forming in the low-level circulation center.
 The depression was steered by a low to mid-level ridge to the northeast, however, a deeper secondary ridge was expected to assume steering the system to the northeast as it moved out of PAGASA's area of responsibility.

-During that day, the depression rapidly developed, being changed to a tropical storm status by the JMA early on 10 September.
-JMA assigned the international number of 0913 and the name Mujigae to the storm.
+During that day, the depression rapidly developed, being upgraded a tropical storm by the JMA early on 10 September, numbered the international number 0913 and the name Mujigae.
+(Note: The name Mujigae (Korean: 무지개, [mud͡ʑiɡɛ]) was contributed by North Korea and means rainbow in Korean.)
 However, at that time, Mujigae's low-level circulation center was partially exposed with convection confined to the western portion of the low-level circulation center due to a moderate amount of vertical wind shear associated with an anticyclone to the northeast of Mujigae.
 This affected the system which prevented Mujigae from further intensifying.
 Mujigae then made landfall early the next day and passed over Northern Hainan Island with observations from Meilan, Hainan, showing that Mujigae was a 55 km/h Tropical depression.
 However, the JMA did not downgrade Mujigae to a tropical depression at this time.
 As Mujigae moved into the Gulf of Tonkin, the low-level circulation center became less organized with the JTWC forecasting that Mujigae would dissipate within six hours of making landfall on Vietnam.
 Mujigae then made landfall on Vietnam early on 12 September.
 The JTWC then issued their last advisory with the JMA downgrading Mujigae to a tropical depression and their final advisory as Mujigae's remnants had dissipated.